Worker’s Compensation Cases with Pre-Existing Injuries

 Experienced Worker’s Compensation Attorneys in New Jersey

-It is not surprising that some people think that if they had a prior injury and suffer an aggravation or worsening of that injury as a result of an accident on the job, that they may wonder if they can recover at all.
+It is not surprising that some people think that if they had a prior injury or occupational disease and suffer an aggravation or worsening of that injury as a result of an accident on the job, that they may wonder if they can recover at all.
 Fortunately, the law recognizes this situation and does allow the possibility of recovery.

 When an individual files for a worker’s compensation claim, many factors can affect the case.
 One of them is whether they suffered a permanent pre-existing injury.
 Insurance companies are responsible to provide treatment, temporary disability, and permanency regardless of any prior problem.
 An injured worker must show that their prior condition was aggravated or exacerbated by the work-related injury.
 If they do, the worker can recover for that worsening and in some cases, the prior injury may actually augment the recovery.